 The Penn Fund is a major source of philanthropic support that helps make your student experience exceptional.
-Gifts to The Penn Fund are immediately directed to areas of the University that need resources the most, such as undergraduate financial aid, residential and campus life, and academic enhancement.
+Gifts to The Penn Fund are immediately directed to core priorities across the University, such as undergraduate financial aid, residential and campus life, and academic enhancement.
 By getting involved and giving back even before you graduate, you will play a vital role in improving student life and learning for your classmates and peers while also helping to continue this special and longstanding University tradition.

 About Seniors for The Penn Fund

-Every year, Seniors for The Penn Fund engages passionate volunteers to encourage at least 1,740 members from the graduating class to make a gift and help provide even more incredible opportunities to Quakers of today and tomorrow.
-This annual donor goal pays homage to Penn’s founding in 1740.
-In pursuit of it, the new landscape of this academic year offers a unique and interesting opportunity to boost the Class of 2022’s philanthropic impact and show extra support for current and future undergraduates.
-There are many ways to support pressing areas of need – such as BIPOC students and communities, first-generation students, and undergraduate financial aid.
-The Class of 2022 will choose which of these important initiatives they would like to collectively raise money to make the most significant difference this year.
+Every year, Seniors for The Penn Fund engages passionate volunteers to encourage as many members as possible from the graduating class to make a gift and help provide even more incredible opportunities to Quakers of today and tomorrow.
+This academic year offers a unique and interesting opportunity to boost the Class of 2023’s philanthropic impact and show extra support for current and future undergraduates.
+The Class of 2023 will choose several important initiatives for which to collectively raise money to make the most significant difference this year–and beyond.

-If you are interested in learning more about upcoming events or being involved with our campaign to make an immediate and lasting impact, check out the application to be a volunteer committee member here.
+If you are interested in learning more about upcoming events or being involved with our campaign to make both an immediate and lasting impact, check out the application to be a volunteer committee member.

 Hayley Boote, Co-Chair from the Class of 2020